 Your plants need sunshine to thrive, so you need to choose a vegetable garden layout that will give them all the sunlight you can.
 This means avoiding locations that have trees, buildings, or fences nearby.
 This is especially true of obstacles that are to the south of your garden area (North if you live in the Southern hemisphere).
 Obstacles to the south will cast long shadows and those shadows will be even longer in the spring and fall.

 The late afternoon sun can be very intense in the summer months, so if you have to choose a spot that has some shade at all then I would choose a spot that gets shade in the late afternoon.
 Find more details about sunlight requirements here.

 Easy Access to Water

-Having an easy way to get water to your new vegetable garden in the next important consideration.
+Having an easy way to get water to your new vegetable garden is the next important consideration.
 Trust me, if it is hard to water your garden you will put it off on those days that you are tired and just want to relax.
 And your plants will suffer for it.

 In your garden plan choose a spot that has a water faucet close by.
 Having to drag a hose all the way out to the back corner of your yard every time your plants need water gets old quickly.
-If your spot is far from water you may want to consider paying a plumber to add a waterline and hose bib to your garden spot.
+If your spot is far from the water you may want to consider paying a plumber to add a waterline and hose bib to your garden spot.